codemechanic/oscar-sysex-grammar/README.md

 ## Special Thanks
 * Bob Grieb for his work on the new operatinge system firmware and MIDI daughterboard
 * Jeff Pinchbeck for supplying the OSCar factory sysex and patch name files
-* Members of the OSCar Synth Owners mailing list for feedback feature enhancements and testing
+* Members of the OSCar Synth Owners mailing list for their feedback on feature enhancements and testing